Introduction Course to MIDL: Week 2: Feb 22

 1. Calm: Meditate daily to develop your foundation of relaxation & calm (samatha) in your body, known as kaya-gata sati: mindfulness immersed in your body.

 3. Letting Go: Apply the GOSS Formula: Ground > Observe > Soften > Smile to weaken any hindrance or disturbance to your ability to access relaxation and calm.
-Softening and smiling as you relax will return awareness to your body and reward your mind for letting go.
+Softening and smiling as you relax will return awareness to your body again and reward your mind for letting go.

 1. Online meditation classes